-We were looking at how to get an agent to 'think ahead'.
-But we were using iconic representations.
-We subsequently took a look at first-order predicate logic (FOPL).
-And what we're now going to do is look again at how to get our agent to 'think ahead' but this time we'll use logical representations of the states of the world.
+We are looking at how to get an agent to 'think ahead'.
+But up to now we have used analogical representations.
+What we're now going to do is look at how to get our agent to 'think ahead' but this time using logical representations of the states of the world.
 The task of finding sequences of actions in a state space where the states have logical representations is called A.I.
 Planning.